Unity-Technologies/TermsOfService/Unity Software Additional Terms.md

 Unity Personal users may be required to complete a user survey in order to activate the Unity Software.

-1. RIGHTS TO USE THE UNITY SOFTWARE.
+**1. Rights to use the Unity Software.**

 1.  *Use Rights*.
-Conditioned upon your compliance with the terms and conditions of this Agreement and payment of all applicable subscription fees, Unity grants you a non-exclusive, non-transferable, royalty-free license during the applicable term: (a) to install and execute the executable form of the Unity Software, solely for internal use by a single person to develop Your Project Content during the applicable term; and (b) if you are using a version of the Unity Software other than an educational version, to distribute the runtime portion of the Unity Software, on a royalty-free basis, solely as embedded or incorporated into Your Project Content and solely to third parties to whom you license or sell Your Project Content pursuant to an agreement that is no less protective of Unity and its licensors as this Agreement.
+Conditioned upon your compliance with the terms and conditions of this Agreement and payment of all applicable subscription fees, Unity grants you a non-exclusive, non-transferable, royalty-free license: (a) to install and execute the executable form of the Unity Software, solely for internal use by a single person to develop Your Project Content during the applicable term; and (b) if you are using a version of the Unity Software other than an educational version, to distribute the runtime portion of the Unity Software, on a royalty-free basis, solely as embedded or incorporated into Your Project Content and solely to third parties to whom you license or sell Your Project Content pursuant to an agreement that is no less protective of Unity and its licensors as this Agreement.
 You may not sublicense the rights granted under clause 1.1(a), but you may sublicense the rights granted under 1.1(b) solely to third parties to whom you license or sell Your Project Content to act as distributors thereof pursuant to an agreement no less protective of Unity and its licensors as this Agreement.

 2.  *Copies of Unity Products*.
 You may install the Unity Software on both a primary and a secondary computer or operating system, solely for your